 1. Providing ACL for an individual User

-Suppose, you want to give full access to the user “test” on the directory “test_folder”.
+Suppose, you want to give full access to the user “test” (it can be any user at all) on the directory “test_folder”.
 This can be done using setfacl as follows.

 2. Providing ACL for all users of a group

-If you want to provide write access for all the users of the group “testg” to the folder “test_folder”, you can do it as follows.
+If you want to provide write access permission for all the users of the group “testg” to the folder “test_folder”, you can do it the following way.